RetroDECK/ES-DE/THEMES.md

 * `maxSize` - type: NORMALIZED_PAIR.
     - The image will be resized as large as possible so that it fits within this size and maintains its aspect ratio.
 Use this instead of `size` when you don't know what kind of image you're using so it doesn't get grossly oversized on one axis (e.g. with a game's image metadata).
 * `origin` - type: NORMALIZED_PAIR.
     - Where on the image `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the image exactly in the middle of the screen.
-If the "POSITION" and "SIZE" attributes are themable, "ORIGIN" is implied.
+If the "POSITION" and "SIZE" attributes are themeable, "ORIGIN" is implied.
 * `rotation` - type: FLOAT.
     - angle in degrees that the image should be rotated.
 Positive values will rotate clockwise, negative values will rotate counterclockwise.
 * `rotationOrigin` - type: NORMALIZED_PAIR.